Digital art of person in coat and tie holding sign with x and sign with check

 5. Using inappropriate email account names

 When you're interacting with colleges—particularly via your application—it's important to demonstrate your maturity.
 You need to show that you really are "college material."
 And colleges will not take you seriously if you have an email address like pokemonmaster99@domain.com.
-If necessary, open a new e-mail account with a more formal address, like your name or a variation of it.
+If necessary, open a new email account with a more formal address, like your name or a variation of it.
 Maturity is something that colleges expect in the students they admit.

 Colleges and universities send emails.
 Lots of them.
 And although they may start as digital brochures or simple introductions to the school, after you apply, these emails become much more important.
 The messages could notify you about campus visit or scholarship opportunities at first.
-Then, after you’ve applied, you could receive critical e-mails updating you on the process of your application or if items are needed to make admission and financial aid decisions.
-Failing to check your email on a regular basis can result in missed deadlines (see mistake #1!), so if you have more than one e-mail address, be sure to check the one you gave the school or provided on your application.
+Then, after you’ve applied, you could receive critical emails updating you on the process of your application or if items are needed to make admission and financial aid decisions.
+Failing to check your email on a regular basis can result in missed deadlines (see mistake #1!), so if you have more than one email address, be sure to check the one you gave the school or provided on your application.

 Related: How to Write a Strong Professional Email People Will Read

-8. Not taking any supplemental applications seriously
+8. Not taking any supplemental application essays seriously

 9. Not taking senior year seriously